rishirajcode/Restaurant-and-Consumer-Analysis/README.md

 · Top 5 Restaurants: Hipocampo, Puesto de Gorditas, Chalita, La Cantina, and El Pacifo.

-· Bar Service: 67% offer a full bar, 26% serve wine and beer only.
+· Bar Service: 67% offer a full bar, and 26% serve wine and beer only.

 · Parking: 71% have parking facilities, 25% provide public parking, and 5% offer valet parking.